anguera5/code-generator/frontend/README.md

 * Keep cross-module shared utilities in a neutral folder (e.g. `src/lib/`).
 * Avoid tight coupling: modules should not import each other's internals directly.
 * If you need global state, introduce Pinia stores under `src/stores/` (already dependency-installed).

+### Code Review UX
+- Setup cards (Requirements, Webhook Setup, What to expect) styled to match ChEMBL feature strips.
+- “Ready to see it in action?” and “Try with PR URL” cards aligned side-by-side on desktop.
+- PR URL triggers `POST /api/code-review/by-url` and displays status via the global notifier.

 ### ChEMBL SQL RAG UX
 - Results-first layout with scrollable table